istio/community/TECH-OVERSIGHT-COMMITTEE.md

 * Act as a high-level sounding board for technical questions or designs bubbled up by the working groups.

-## Committee meetings

-Community members are encouraged to suggest topics for discussion ahead of the TOC meetings, and are invited to observe these meetings and engage with the TOC during the community feedback period at the end of each meeting.
-To suggest a topic, add it to the agenda in the [meeting notes](https://docs.google.com/document/d/13lxJqtlaQhmV2EwsNnS6h-_O4pobZQZuMjrzOeMgVI0/edit#heading=h.ipnfbx7g04vg).

 Artifact | Link
 ---|---
 Forum | [technical-oversight-committee](https://discuss.istio.io/c/technical-oversight-committee)
 Meeting Notes | [Notes](https://docs.google.com/document/d/13lxJqtlaQhmV2EwsNnS6h-_O4pobZQZuMjrzOeMgVI0/edit#heading=h.ipnfbx7g04vg)
 Document Folder | [Folder](https://drive.google.com/corp/drive/u/0/folders/0BzW5bSyKst8JOXRyZVNaVFZuRUk)

+## Committee meetings

+The TOC meets regularly.
+The meetings are open to anyone interested, so please join us.
+The meeting schedule is tracked on the [working group calendar](WORKING-GROUPS.md#working-group-meetings), please follow the link for more details.

+Community members are encouraged to suggest topics for discussion ahead of the TOC meetings, and are invited to observe these meetings and engage with the TOC.
+To suggest a topic, add it to the [agenda](https://docs.google.com/document/d/13lxJqtlaQhmV2EwsNnS6h-_O4pobZQZuMjrzOeMgVI0/edit#heading=h.ipnfbx7g04vg).

 ## Committee members